vergoh/vnstat-docker/README.md

 - [`vergoh/vnstat:dev`](https://github.com/vergoh/vnstat-docker/blob/master/Dockerfile-dev) - [latest commit](https://github.com/vergoh/vnstat/commits/master) from GitHub repository

 Version specific tags are available starting from `2.7` with the latest release being the same as `latest` tag. `latest` and `dev` are automatically built at least once every month to include possible build time dependency updates.

-Currently `latest` also includes updated versions of `vnstat.cgi` and `vnstat-json.cgi` for improved configurability.

 ## Building the container